 Owning your own home is a classic American dream and part of American culture.
 Right now, more Americans own homes than ever before.
 Purchasing a home is a considerable financial investment, and does not guarantee that you will save money in the short or long run.
 The main considerations when deciding between renting or buying a home include your lifestyle, your ability to secure a mortgage and your financial situation.

 Not everyone can secure a mortgage.
-Despite the many types of mortgages and federal programs, some people simply do not have the needed credit rating or have too much monthly debt to qualify for a mortgage or to get the loan to afford what they want.
+Despite the many types of mortgages and federal programs, some people simply do not have the needed credit rating, or they have too much monthly debt to qualify for a mortgage or to obtain the loan necessary to afford the home they want.

 Other considerations are how much you want to invest in a home and how willing you are to let that affect your lifestyle.
-Dallas real estate, among other great cities in Texas, can be expensive and like all homes, may risk unseen expenses such as major repairs, property tax reassessments, or disasters.
+Dallas real estate, like other great cities in Texas, can be expensive and like all property, may risk unseen expenses such as major repairs, property tax reassessments, or disasters.

 Buying a home does not guarantee equity or profit on the sale.
 Like all investments, a home carries a level of risk.
 Because there are fees and costs with securing a mortgage, you will pay thousands of dollars up front for your home.
-Depending on your mortgage and payments it can take years to build enough equity to compensate that expense.
-If you need to sell in a few years, you may never recover those initial costs and face the expense of sales commissions with the sale of your home.
-If you move around much or anticipate needing to in the near future you will want to seriously consider the expense of short-term ownership of a home.
+Depending on your mortgage and payments it may take years to build enough equity to compensate that expense.
+If you need to sell in a few years, you may never recover those initial costs.
+If you move around frequently or anticipate needing to in the near future, you will want to seriously consider the expense of short-term ownership of a home.

 Many factors affect the property value of homes, communities and cities.
 Take the following questions into consideration:

 You should also consider what will happen to the entire housing market over time.
 If the economy is doing well homes tend to appreciate in value but in an economic downturn home values tend to stagnate.
 When you rent, you have more flexibility in reacting to major trends in the economy.
-You also gain tax benefits by deducting certain home costs from your personal taxes.
+When you own, you gain tax benefits by deducting certain home costs from your personal taxes.